linode/docs/docs/guides/applications/configuration-management/ansible/deploy-webserver-and-more-with-ansible/index.md

 In this guide you:
 * Deploy and configure 5 Linodes.
 One is the Ansible control node and the others are worker nodes.
 * Configure and run an Ansible playbook that configures the worker nodes.
-* Test and confirm your running webservers and logserver.
+* Test and confirm your running web servers and log server.

 {{< caution >}}
 This guide's example instructions creates 5, [1GB Linodes](https://www.linode.com/pricing) (also known as Nanodes).
 These are billable resources to your Linode account.
 If you do not want to keep using the Linodes created, be sure to [delete the resources](https://www.linode.com/docs/guides/billing-and-payments/#removing-services) once you have finished this how-to.